 In addition to marketing and fundraising communications, we also process personal information in the following ways that are within our legitimate organisational interests:

-- We may analyse data we hold about you in order to identify and prevent
+- We may analyse data we hold about you in order to identify and prevent any criminal activity

-- In order to improve our website we may analyse information about how you use it and the content and ads that you interact
+- In order to improve our website we may analyse information about how you use it and the content and ads that you interact with

 - We may also process information in order to fulfil our statutory obligations and regulatory responsibilities.